davidchesnut/sp-dev-docs/docs/add-ins/create-a-provider-hosted-add-in-that-includes-a-custom-sharepoint-list-and-conte.md

   -  **System.IdentityModel.dll** This assembly is part of the .NET Framework 4, and it appears on the **Assemblies | Framework** node of the **Add Reference** dialog box.

 7. If your remote web application accesses information in the host web as well as the add-in web, you must add an  **AppPermissionRequests** element, with one or more child **AppPermissionRequest** elements, to the AppManifest.xml file.
 (The web application in the continuing example of this article accesses only the add-in web.
 Add-in principals automatically have all permissions needed to the add-in web, so the AppManifest.xml in the example does not have an **AppPermissionRequests** element.)
-For more information about add-in permission requests and how to add them, see [Add-in permissions in SharePoint 2013](add-in-permissions-in-sharepoint-2013.md).
+For more information about add-in permission requests and how to add them, see [Add-in permissions in SharePoint](add-in-permissions-in-sharepoint.md).

 ### To add the SharePoint components

 1. You add SharePoint components to an add-in exactly as you would add them to a classic farm solution.
 However, not every kind of SharePoint component can be included in a SharePoint Add-in.
 The purposes these components serve are accomplished in other ways in SharePoint Add-ins.
-For detailed information about what kinds of SharePoint components can be included in a SharePoint Add-in and how to include them in a project, see  [Types of SharePoint components that can be in a SharePoint Add-in](host-webs-add-in-webs-and-sharepoint-components-in-sharepoint-2013.md#TypesOfSPComponentsInApps).
+For detailed information about what kinds of SharePoint components can be included in a SharePoint Add-in and how to include them in a project, see  [Types of SharePoint components that can be in a SharePoint Add-in](host-webs-add-in-webs-and-sharepoint-components-in-sharepoint.md#TypesOfSPComponentsInApps).

     For purposes of the continuing example, use the following procedures.
 These will provide examples of using Visual Studio 2012 to add custom columns, content types, list templates, and list instances to a SharePoint Add-in.